hackerb9/tokenize/README.md

 ### Alternate usage

-There is also a helper script called "tokenize" which doesn't require redirection.
-It has some nice features, like automatically naming the .BA and not overwriting existing files by default.
+There is also a helper script called "tokenize" which doesn't require specifying the output name.
+It automatically derives the .BA and checks for existing files so they are not overwritten.
 It can operate on multiple input files.

 ``` bash
 $ tokenize PROG1.DO prog2.do PROG3.DO